BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ### Decrypting a File

-To decrypt a file previously encrypted by this tool, use the decrypt action with the paths to the encrypted file, the key file, and the desired output file for the decrypted content:
+To decrypt a file previously encrypted by this tool, use the decrypt action with the paths to the encrypted file, your CEK, and the desired output file for the decrypted content:

 ```bash
 python bkai-encrypt.py decrypt --input /path/to/encrypted/file.bkenc --key /path/to/your/secret.key --output /path/to/decrypted/file.txt